![]() |

 - Convene and facilitate collaboration among all major youth sports stakeholders (BREC, leagues, schools, private providers, nonprofits, and community groups) to address system-wide challenges and opportunities.

-- Provide overarching strategic recommendations to BREC leadership on parish-wide youth sports priorities, including facility investments, program enhancements,
+- Provide overarching strategic recommendations to BREC leadership on parish-wide youth sports priorities, including facility investments, program enhancements, and economic development through sports tourism.

 - Oversee integration of recommendations from the Sports League Council (operational league matters) and Community Partnership Council (policy and partnership focus) into cohesive action plans.